 Instructions

-- Preheat your oven to 400°F. Line a large, rimmed baking sheet with foil.
+- Preheat the oven to 400°F. Line a large, rimmed baking sheet with foil for easy cleanup.

 - Spray the drumsticks all over with oil.
-Place them on the prepared baking sheet and bake them until cooked through, for 30-45 minutes, depending on their size and on how hot your oven runs.
-Aim for an internal temperature of 165F when not touching the bone.
+Place them on the prepared baking sheet and bake them until cooked through, for 30-45 minutes, depending on their size and how hot your oven runs.
+Aim for an internal temperature of 165°F when not touching the bone.

 - Remove the baked chicken pieces onto a serving platter.
-Brush them with the teriyaki glaze, sprinkle with sesame seeds, and serve.
+Brush them with the teriyaki sauce, sprinkle with sesame seeds, and serve.

 Notes

-- Replace the drumsticks with chicken thighs.
-If you use boneless chicken thighs, you'll probably need to bake them for about 30 minutes.
-For large bone-in thighs, try 40-45 minutes.
+- You can replace the drumsticks with chicken thighs.
+If you use boneless chicken thighs, you'll need to bake them for about 30 minutes.
+Bone-in thighs will need around 45 minutes.
+The internal temperature of fully cooked chicken should be 165°F.

 Nutrition per Serving